stoeffel85/photoreactor/README.md

 In the following the different systems are shortly described:

-The power is from a 24V power supply (close to 180 W are required if the reactor runs at full power).
-The 24V are converted to 5V to supply the Raspberry Pi using a voltage converter.
+The power is from a 24 V power supply (close to 180 W are required if the reactor runs at full power).
+The 24 V are converted to 5 V to supply the Raspberry Pi using a voltage converter.

 An on/off button is connected to the GPIO BCM 3 and to the ground.

 A status LED is connected to the serial port GPIO BCM 14 and to the ground.

 The temperature sensor (DS18B20) is connected to GPIO BCM 4, to the ground and to a 3.3 V pin.
-The temperature data is then used to calculate the appropriate rotation speed of the cooling fans via an PI(D)-controller script
+The temperature data is then used to calculate the appropriate rotation speed of the cooling fans via an PI(D)-controller script.

 The fan speed is controlled via hardware based PWM (25 MHZ) from the GPIO BCM 18 (PWM0).
 The fans (Pabst 424 JH, 24V DC) are further connected to the 24 V power supply and the ground.